netscaler/ansible-collection-netscaleradc/development.md

 any errors that arise since this is a requirement for the PR to proceed and receive attention by a maintainer.

+## Backport branch

+We maintain a backport branch `backport_2.4` which is rebased on top of master on every change merged.

+This branch applies a patch needed to succesfully import the NetScaler module utils for each module since there was a directory reorganization in Ansible 2.5 for the network modules.

+The purpose of this branch is to accommodate users who are restricted to using ansible 2.4 but also want the latest changes for the netscaler modules.

 [1]: https://github.com/citrix/netscaler-ansible-modules
 [2]: https://github.com/ansible/ansible